 Ideally, an income ratio of 70/25/5 from endowment/annual gifts/farm & ranch will provide the best sustainable long-term fiscal policy.

 Contributions to annual giving are for use to cover operating expenses on an ongoing basis.
 In this manner, your contribution goes directly toward paying salaries and expenses in the current fiscal year.
 You can contribute with a check to Deep Springs College or, to manage your giving budget, you may consider scheduling recurring credit card payments throughout the year.
-Contact David Welle and he can set this up for you, or you can do so yourself at our CONTRIBUTE link.
+Contact Kerrie Coborn and she can set this up for you, or you can do so yourself at our DONATE page.

 Many contributors also prefer that their gift be earmarked to support specific program enhancements that may not be fully met by the operating budget–things like music instruction, additional summer seminar instruction, or first aid training.
 We are happy to accept gifts earmarked for these program needs.